 Please note: not every Brisbane Catholic school may be listed on this form.

-Enrolment applications can be made at your school of choice regardless of your child's faith background.
-Having said this, children who are baptised Catholic are given priority of enrolment at our Archdiocesan schools.
+BCE schools are welcoming and inclusive communities and enrolment applications can be made at your school of choice regardless of your child's faith background.
+However being Catholic schools, children who are baptised Catholic are given priority of enrolment at our schools.

 More detailed information on enrolment can be found on the school's website, including the order of priority.
-A school's enrolment registrar can help you with enquiries, so please contact the school directly.
+Each school has an enrolment registrar who are happy to help you with your enquiries, so please contact the school directly.

-Unlike Education Queensland schools, Brisbane Catholic schools do not have catchment areas but they have Archdiocesan parish areas.
+Unlike Education Queensland schools, BCE schools do not have catchment areas but they have Archdiocesan parish areas.
 If your parish does not have a school, you can apply for enrolment at any bordering parish that has a school.

 School children who are nearing the end of their Catholic primary education, may be given priority when enrolling into a Catholic secondary school.
-In saying this, acceptance is not guaranteed and is subject to each school's enrolment process.
+However, acceptance is not guaranteed and is subject to each school's enrolment process.
 We encourage you to directly contact the college about this.

-Our schools are able to give first priority to siblings in most cases.
-It is important that an application for enrolment is made at the school and that you contact the school directly to confirm its approach to sibling enrolment.
+BCE schools give first priority to siblings in most cases however it is important that an application for enrolment is made at the school by any communicated deadlines (if applicable) and that you contact the school directly to confirm the process for sibling enrolment.

-It is compulsory for all Queensland children to undertake a full-time Prep year, prior to Year 1.
-To be eligible to enrol in Prep your child must turn 5 by 30 June in the year of attendance in Prep.
-For more information please refer to the Queensland Government
+All Queensland children must undertake a full-time Prep year, prior to Year 1.
+To be eligible to enrol in Prep, your child must turn 5 by 30 June in the year of attendance in Prep.
+For more information please refer to the Queensland Government website.

 You may delay your child's entry to Prep (and subsequently Year 1) if you feel your child is not ready to start school.
 An example is if the child is still developing their social and emotional skills.